input-output-hk/essential-cardano-content/content/article/five-years-of-cardano-smart-contract-audits.md

 A few highlights:

-*   Whole classes of Cardano/eUTxO-specific vulnerabilities, such as double satisfaction attacks, are fading as the platform and its developers mature.
+*   Whole classes of Cardano/EUTXO-specific vulnerabilities, such as double satisfaction attacks, are fading as the platform and its developers mature

-*   Design issues remain common and are arguably the hardest and most costly to fix.
+*   Design issues remain common and are arguably the hardest and most costly to fix
 *   Unclear specification was the second-largest category, accounting for 70 findings, including one critical.